netgen-layouts/layouts-docs/cookbook/custom_parameter_types.rst

     This method has the exact same purpose as ``toHash`` method, but with one important difference.
 It returns the parameter value ready for exporting with Netgen Layouts export/import feature.
-Usually, this means exporting various IDs (for example location ID in eZ Platform), not as IDs, but as remote IDs of the same domain object.
+Usually, this means exporting various IDs (for example location ID in Ibexa CMS), not as IDs, but as remote IDs of the same domain object.

 ``import``